Reveal all classes of structural variants using Bionano’s optical genome mapping Stratys™ System. Explore the Stratysphere!

 • Discover Dr. Jeanne Loring’s groundbreaking iPSC research and its promise for treating Parkinson’s disease at Aspen Neuroscience.

-• Learn about the crucial role of optical genome mapping in verifying iPSC genomic integrity for clinical application.
+• Learn about the crucial role of optical genome mapping in verifying iPSC genomic integrity.

-• Explore the impact of OGM in pioneering safe, innovative therapies in regenerative medicine.
+• Explore the impact of OGM in pioneering research on innovative therapies in the regenerative medicine field.

 Watch Video